awslabs/amazon-kinesis-video-streams-producer-c/README.md

 * `audio-codec` is `aac`

-If you want to use the sample for `PCM_ALAW/G.711` frames, run `./kvsAudioVideoStreamingSample <channel-name> <streaming_duration> <sample_location> alaw 0`
+If you want to use the sample for `PCM_ALAW/G.711` frames, run `./kvsAudioVideoStreamingSample <channel-name> <streaming_duration> <sample_location> alaw`

 This will stream the video/audio files from the `samples/h264SampleFrames` and `samples/aacSampleFrames` or `samples/alawSampleFrames` (as per the choice of audio codec in the last argument) respectively.

-If you want to enable KVS events in fragment metadata, change the 5th parameter from 0 -> 1.
+If you want to enable KVS events in fragment metadata and automatically add an event on every key frame, add a 5th input.
+"notification" for a notification event.
+"image" for an image generation event.
+"both" for both.
+Otherwise leave it blank
 This feature is found only in the audio/video sample, but can be written into the video only sample as well.

 For video only, run `./kvsVideoOnlyStreamingSample <channel-name>`